apache/nuttx-apps/examples/README.txt

   This is a simple unit test for the TIFF creation library at apps/graphic/tiff.
   It is configured to work in the Linux user-mode simulation and has not been tested in any other environment.
-Since the example also depends on some other logic to mount a file system, currently it will only work as an NSH built-on, i.e., if the following is defined:

-    CONFIG_NSH_BUILTIN_APPS=y

   At a miniumum, to run in an embedded environment, you will probably have to change the configured paths to the TIFF files defined in the example.